SWEEKAR GUIDEBOOK:

 Parental support is protective against depression and associated with having a higher quality of life.
 Children who get support from their families can flourish professionally as well as psychologically.

-In what ways can parents support their LGBT+ children?
+In what ways can parents support their LGBTQIA+ children?

 At the personal level: By welcoming their choice to be different, by applauding their inner strength achieved after probably much hesitation or inner conflict, by accepting their community friends and their families as if they were your own as well.